Cash Runway Calculator

 Paul Graham's 2015 essay Default Alive or Default Dead? argues that most founders miscalculate their survival odds because they extrapolate linearly instead of geometrically.
 The Default Alive test asks: projecting MRR forward at your current monthly growth rate, will you reach profitability (MRR × gross margin ≥ burn) before cash runs out?

-This Default Alive calculator (Paul Graham style) projects MRR geometrically at your growth rate, applies a damage coefficient for cuts that hurt growth (marketing cuts = 60% damage, growth pause = 80% damage), and flags you as Default Alive only if months-to-profitability is less than runway-months-after-cuts.
+Our implementation projects MRR geometrically at your growth rate, then applies a damage coefficient for cuts that hurt growth (marketing cuts = 60% damage, growth pause = 80% damage).
+You're flagged Default Alive only if months-to-profitability is less than runway-months-after-cuts.
 If the gap is positive, you're Default Dead — and the tool surfaces exactly how many months short you are.

 The confidence rating reflects growth-rate stability: ≥10%/mo is high confidence, ≥5%/mo is medium, under 5%/mo is low.
 Low confidence doesn't mean you're dead — it means your Default Alive verdict is sensitive to growth assumptions.